Simone Biles: How One Phone Call Changed Her Life

 Biles, competing in her first Olympic Games, led the charge as the US women won gold in the team gymnastics competition Tuesday.

-Now, 20-year-old Biles is bidding to become the first gymnast to win five gold medals at a single Games.
-And looking at her ease in competing with such difficulty, she’s well on her way.
+Now, 21-year-old Biles has become the first gymnast to win five gold medals at a single Games.

 But her road to gold was paved with hardship.
 Simone’s mom struggled with drug and alcohol abuse after she was born and her father was never there.
 So at the age of three, Simone was in foster care.

 Ronald Biles, Simone’s biological grandfather received a call that changed his and Simone’s life forever.

 “I got a call from a social worker that said Simone and her sister were in foster care.
 So I said without hesitation, ‘send them to me,'” he recalls.
 So Ronald moved them down to Houston and soon after he and his wife Nellie, adopted them.

 “She was so tiny and jumping off everything.
 I was so scared,” says Nellie.
 “But Simone, she wasn’t afraid one bit.”

 The couple says that they had no choice but to put her in gymnastics where she flourished.
 Her room is a testament to that with gold medals, trophies and winning ribbons from tons of competitions.
 And the rest, as they say, is history.